Waccamaw Economic Opportunity Council assistance programs.

 The objective of LIHEAP is to help the state’s low-income and working poor households pay the price of home energy.
 This can include either heating and/or cooling bills.
 The program will also increase energy self-sufficiency which will thereby reduce the vulnerability resulting for energy needs.
 Payments are made directly to vendors or the energy company and will be credited to the applicant’s bill.

 Waccamaw Economic Opportunity Council also oversees a crisis component of the Low Income Home Energy Assistance Program.
 This can offer outreach and help families that are faced with a disconnection or shut off of their service.
+Continue with LIHEAP in South Carolina.

 Other utility assistance may be offered from Project Share.
 This is a local, non-profit program which consists of donations from subscriber and corporations.
 This assistance is for customers from Santee Electric Cooperative, Progress Energy and SCE&G. The funds are used to supplement any government LIHEAP aid, and the community action agency can advice people on the application process.